autistic-symposium/mev-toolkit/blockchains/ethereum.md

 ### Basics

+* the existence of a Turing-complete programming language means that arbitrary contracts can be created for any transaction type or application.

 * a state is made up of objects called "accounts", with each account hacing a 20-byte address and state transitions being direct transfers of value and information between accounts.

 * an Ethereum account contains four fields: